Fran-Cilia/RB-Binary-Search-Tree/README.md

 # RB-Binary-Search-Tree
-This is an application of a Red Black Binary Search Tree which was an assignment from my Intermediate Data Structures class For this project I built red black tree functionality on top of a binary search tree program that I had created earlier in the term
+This is an application of a Red Black Binary Search Tree which was an assignment from my Intermediate Data Structures class.
+For this project I built red black tree functionality on top of a binary search tree program that I had created earlier in the term

 Red Black Trees must have the following properties: